 What to do in Tuscany activity 5: Cycle

 If bucolic images of riding along quiet country roads past olive groves and cypress trees make you think more of getting clipped by a speeding car or chased by a snarling Tuscan dog (and let’s not even get started on bees) then I’d say you might just be a wee bit phobic.
 But don’t worry, many of us are.
+That’s why, if you’re wondering what to do in Tuscany, and wondering how you can cycle safely, there is a solution.

 So go to Tuscany and fall in love with it for yourself – it will be the start of a beautiful relationship (and possibly the end of your old one).